$6.2 million Lineworker Training Center dedicated in Mandan

 BSC leased the previous facility for about $60,000 per year.

-"One of our goals was to avoid an increase in BSC’s cost to deliver the lineworker program," association spokeswoman Krista Rausch told the Tribune.
+"One of our goals was to avoid an increase in BSC’s cost to deliver the lineworker program," Kramer told the Tribune.
 "Even with an improved $6.1 million training facility, the cost to BSC will remain close to the same."

 The new facility is “a great investment in the future workforce that is vital to North Dakota and our economy,” BSC National Energy Center of Excellence Dean Bruce Emmil said in a statement to the Tribune.